 [your city] – Hundreds of children, parents, business and community leaders came together today at a Lights On Afterschool rally at [location of event] to celebrate the achievements of afterschool students and draw attention to the need for more afterschool programs to serve the millions of children nationwide who are unsupervised and at risk each weekday afternoon.
 The gathering was one of more than 8,000 such events across the nation emphasizing the importance of keeping the lights on and the doors open after school.
 Speakers at the rally celebrated the many benefits of afterschool programs, and encouraged lawmakers, businesses and other to support afterschool funding.

-[Add event specifics, similar to the following]: [your city] Lights On Afterschool participants saw students conduct scientific experiments and perform music, while [insert names of any leaders in attendance, such as your mayor, school officials, business leaders], parents and students discussed the importance of afterschool programs.
+[Add specifics, similar to the following]: Participants in [your program]'s Lights On Afterschool event saw students write messages to the next president ahead of the upcoming election, while [insert names of any leaders in attendance, such as your mayor, school officials, business leaders], parents and students discussed the importance of afterschool programs.
 Organized by the Afterschool Alliance, Lights On Afterschool has been celebrated annually since 2000.
 This year, more than one million Americans took part in the only nationwide rally for afterschool programs.

-Recent data from the America After 3PM report, commissioned by the Afterschool Alliance, shows a vast unmet demand for afterschool programs nationwide.
+Recent data from America After 3PM, the research series on afterschool programs commissioned by the Afterschool Alliance, shows a vast unmet demand for afterschool programs nationwide.
 In [your state], [click to find number for your state] children participate in an afterschool program, yet [click to find number for your state] would be enrolled if a program were available.
 Further, [click to find number for your state] percent of [your state]’s parents satisfied with their child’s afterschool program, and [click to find number for your state] percent agree that afterschool programs give working parents peace of mind.
 More work needs to be done to meet the great need for afterschool programs that keep [your state’s] kids safe, inspire them to learn and help working families.

 [Add specific quotes, names, similar to the following]: “We are all very proud of our afterschool students,” said [your program director].
 “There's no reason that learning should stop at 3 p.m., particularly if the alternative is unsupervised time in front of a television set, or any of the dangerous or unhealthy behaviors that can ensnare children in the afternoons.
 Like so many other afterschool programs around the nation, ours is supported by funding from the federal 21st Century Community Learning Centers initiative.
 Since its creation, it has provided funding to allow millions of children to attend afterschool.
 We need to grow this funding stream for afterschool and summer learning programs.”